wdi-sg/project-1/README.md

 The objective of this game is to train your concentrating skill.

-1. Player has to remember a sequence of colours before starting the game.
+1. Player has to remember a sequence of colors before starting the game.
 2. Once game starts, there will be a countdown timer depending on the difficulty of the game level.
 3. Player has to follow the lines according to the sequence they remembered.
 4. Once going through the line, press the corresponding button to lock your input.